-If the Project is authorized and constructed, DWLNG would install structural cryogenic and fire protection according to its design, and FERC staff recommend in section 4.13.1.6 that Project facilities be subject to periodic inspections during construction to verify structural cryogenic and fire protection is properly installed in the field as designed prior to introduction of hazardous fluids.
-In addition, FERC staff recommend in section 4.13.1.6 that Project facilities be subject to regular inspections throughout the life of the facility to continue to verify that passive protection is being properly maintained.
+If the Project is authorized and constructed, DWLNG would install structural cryogenic and fire protection according to its design, and FERC staff generally recommend project facilities be subject to periodic inspections during construction to verify structural cryogenic and fire protection is properly installed in the field as designed prior to introduction of hazardous fluids.
+In addition, FERC staff would generally recommend project facilities be subject to regular inspections throughout the life of the facility to continue to verify that passive protection is being properly maintained.